 “Fun time reduces work time—it’s a zero-sum game.
 After I sell Quantro, I’ll have a life.
 And by life, I mean Stefano.”

 When he made me choose between moving to Italy or pursuing my life’s dream, I had to go with Quantro.
-I had to produce something—tangible evidence of my existence—before I could sit back and taste life’s flavors.
-But a day didn’t go by that I didn’t question that decision.
+I had to stand on my own and produce something—tangible evidence of my existence—before I could sit back and taste life’s flavors with someone else.
+Still, a day didn’t go by that I didn’t question that decision.